intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 ## Language

 All existing RFC Series documents have been published in English.
-However, since the beginning of the RFC series, translation into a language other than English has been allowed and encouraged.
+However, since the beginning of the RFC series, documents have been published under terms that explicitly allow translation into languages other than English without asking for permission.

 ## Diversity